List of Arrow characters: Malcolm Merlyn / Dark Archer

-Malcolm Merlyn (portrayed by John Barrowman; main: seasons 3–4; recurring: seasons 1–2 & 5; guest: seasons 7-8), was born Arthur King, a wealthy businessman, a member of the League of Assassins, the father of Tommy Merlyn and Thea Queen.
-During season one, Malcolm plots the Undertaking, the destruction of the Glades using an earthquake device, after his wife Rebecca was murdered there.
-When Robert Queen earlier threatened the Undertaking, Malcolm arranged to destroy Robert's ship, Queen's Gambit, resulting in Robert's death and indirectly leading to Oliver and Sara becoming the Arrow and the Canary.
+Malcolm Merlyn (portrayed by John Barrowman; main: seasons 3–4; recurring: seasons 1–2 & 5; guest: seasons 7–8) is a wealthy businessman, the father of Tommy Merlyn and Thea Queen, and Oliver's nemesis who serves as the main antagonist of the series.
+In season one, Malcolm plots an "Undertaking" to avenge the murder of his wife Rebecca by destroying the crime-infested "Glades" with an earthquake device.
+When Robert Queen threatened the Undertaking, Malcolm arranged to destroy Robert's ship, Queen's Gambit, resulting in Robert's death and indirectly leading to Oliver and Sara becoming the Arrow and the Canary.
 In the main story of season one, he uses Moira to gain access to the resources needed for the Undertaking.
 He tries to reshape Tommy into a better person by cutting him off which works but causes tensions between them.
 When the Arrow interferes with his plan, Malcolm becomes a vigilante called "Dark Archer" to oppose him and proves to be far more skilled.
 He suspects Oliver to be the Arrow and is proven right after defeating him a second time.
 In the season finale, Malcolm is seemingly killed by Oliver though he manages to destroy much of the Glades, inadvertently kills Tommy, and is publicly exposed for his crime by Moira.

 In season two, Malcolm returns to suborn the jury in Moira's trial to find her innocent of the Undertaking.
 He discovers that he is Thea's biological father, following Adam Donner's discovery of Malcolm's affair with Moira.
 In an attempt to keep Malcolm from Thea, Moira informs Raʾs al Ghul of his survival, forcing Malcolm to flee Starling City.
 During Slade's attack on the city, Malcolm returns to save Thea from the Mirakuru soldiers and convinces her to leave Starling with him.